ntop/ntopng/doc/src/alerts/developing_alerts.rst

 ----------------------

 One last thing we can do is to modify the locales in order to visualize both the check enable section and the alert launched in a readable format.
-Inside scripts/locales/en.lua we need to search for the `alerts_dashboard` section and add
+Inside scripts/locales/en.lua we need to search for the `alerts_dashboard` section, then the localization strings we dedined in the alert and check definitions, and add the localized strings.

 .. code:: lua